garrettmaring/gridCSS/README.md

 #gridCSS

-A simple CSS grid system for mobile friendly web applications.
+An easily customizable grid system that won't interfere with your styles.
 Row: `row`

 Column Sizes:

-  -`sm`: 768px and up
+- `sm`: 768px and up
-  -`md`: 992px and up
+- `md`: 992px and up
-  -`lg`: 1200px and up
+- `lg`: 1200px and up

 Widths: `1 - 12` (inclusive)